 Whatever your choice, it is recommended to book in advance, especially during the tourist season or local festivals.
 Finally, don't forget to check online reviews to ensure the accommodation meets your expectations.

 The best time to visit Huancavelica is during the dry season, which generally runs from May to October.
-During these months, the days are sunny, rainfall is rare, and temperatures are more pleasant, especially during the day.
-The months of June and July are particularly recommended for hiking and outdoor exploration.
+During these months, days are sunny, rainfall is rare, and temperatures are more pleasant, especially during the day.
+The months of June and July are particularly recommended for hiking and outdoor explorations.